pearba/suki.js/README.md

 # suki.js
-It is a javascript app webserver.
+A javascript app webserver, supports nodejs/deno/bun.

-The doc is being working at.
+No docs for now.

 ## License